kofimokome/cf7-sms-extension/README.md

 ## This plugin is used by
 1. **[I-Mbu](https://i-mbu.com)**

+## v1.2.1 Changes
+1. Add ability to send SMS to more than one admin number

 ## v1.2.0 Changes
 1. Add page to test your configurations
 2. Add option to prevent form from submitting if an error occurs while sending sms or skip error and